DoctorWkt/FISC/README.md

  + a Verilog design in [Verilog](Verilog)
  + an initial schematic in [Kicad/schematic.pdf](Kicad/schematic.pdf)

-I have a first draft PCB layout in [Kicad](Kicad) but this won't be the final version.
-I still have to do a lot of checking on the design.

 ## Status of the CPU

-**mid-May, 2020**: Both the Perl simulator and the Verilog model work well.
-I've settled on the hardware design and done the schematic and a rough PCB layout.
-Now I need to check for mistakes and clean up the PCB layout.
+**late-May, 2020**: Both the Perl simulator and the Verilog model work well.
+I've settled on the hardware design and done the schematic and the PCB layout.
+I've checked the schematic for mistakes.
+I am happy with the PCB layout.
+I've ordered the PCBs and the components.

 For more detail on progress, you can read my [journal](Docs/journal.md).